Transport and spectroscopic signatures of a disorder-stabilized metal in two-dimensional frustrated Mott insulators: Discussions

-\textit{Discussions:-} Experimental investigations on Cu intercalated 1T-TaS$_{2}$ are so far largely limited to ARPES measurements.
-Amongst the transport signatures, resistivity measurements show $d\rho/dT < $0 in the metallic regime at low temperatures, in agreement with our results \cite{trivedi2014}.
-The experimentally predicted thermal phase diagram for this system suggests two quantum critical points at $W_{c1}$ and $W_{c2}$, say, corresponding to the collapse of the Mott gap and loss of magnetic order, respectively, with an antiferromagnetic metal in the regime $W_{c1} < W \le W_{c2}$, a behavior excellently captured by our work.
+Resistivity measurements on Cu intercalated 1T-TaS$_{2}$ shows $d\rho/dT < 0$ in the metallic regime at low temperatures \cite{trivedi2014}, in agreement with our results.
 Further experimental works on this and related class of systems are however called for, particularly optical measurements which provide unambiguous evidence of NFL physics.
 For example, signatures of NFL state and resilient QPs observed in optical measurements has recently been reported in molecular charge transfer salt $\kappa$-[(BEDT-STF)$_{x}$(BEDT-TTF)$_{1-x}$]$_{2}$Cu$_{2}$(CN)$_{3}$, which undergoes chemical substitution induced IMT \cite{fratini2021}.
 Similarly, emergence of NFL metal via the interplay of quenched disorder and strong correlation has been recently observed in x-ray irradiated organic Mott insulator $\kappa$-(ET)$_{2}$Cu[N(CN)$_{2}$]Cl \cite{kanoda2020,kanoda2020_1}.
 The emergent novel electronic state close to the Mott boundary, as identified based on nuclear magnetic resonance (NMR) measurements, is suggested to be possibly the first experimental evidence of the much sought after ``electronic Griffiths phase'' \cite{andrade2009}.

 In Cu intercalated 1T-TaS$_{2}$ disorder stabilized metallic regime has been reported based on the ARPES measurements \cite{trivedi2014}.
 In the Mott phase of clean 1T-TaS$_{2}$ the band lying closest to the Fermi energy has a bandwidth $W_{B} \approx 45 meV$, while the onsite Coulomb energy is found to be of the order of $\approx 0.1eV$ \cite{sipos2008}.
 Accordingly, $U/W_{B} \approx 2.2$, which is larger than $U_{c}/W_{B} \approx 1.3$ corresponding to the Mott transition and the system is well within the Mott insulating phase \cite{scalletar2006}.
 In the clean limit the single band Hubbard model on a triangular lattice is in the Mott insulating phase beyond $U_{c} \approx 5.27t$ \cite{rajarshi}.
 Our choice of $U = 6t$ in this work thus ensures that we are in the experimentally relevant regime for our numerical calculations.

 The energy distribution curve (EDC) at the $\Gamma$-point of the Brillouin zone, as obtained from the ARPES measurements reveal that disorder leads to accumulation of spectral weight at the Fermi level and gives rise to pseudogap.
 The experimentally observed EDC at the $\Gamma$-point for clean and Cu intercalated 1T-TaS$_{2}$ are shown in Figure \ref{fig8}(a) \cite{trivedi2014}.
 For comparison we show the low temperature spectral lineshape $A({\bf k}, \omega)$ at the $\Gamma$-point, obtained numerically, in Figure \ref{fig8}(b).
 The disorder generated pseudogap at the Fermi level is in excellent agreement with the experimental observations.
 Thermal fluctuations lead to progressive closure of the pseudogap, accompanying the crossover of the system from the NFL to bad metallic phase, as is observed both experimentally as well as from our numerical calculations, is shown in Figure \ref{fig9}.